 This article generally explains the rules covering income tax deductions for charitable contributions by individuals.
 You can find a more comprehensive discussion of these rules in Publication 526, Charitable Contributions, and Publication 561, Determining the Value of Donated Property.
 For information about the substantiation and disclosure requirements for charitable contributions, see Publication 1771.
 You can obtain these publications free of charge by calling 1-800-829-3676.

 You may deduct charitable contributions of money or property made to qualified organizations if you itemize your deductions.
 Generally, you may deduct up to 50 percent of your adjusted gross income, but 20 percent and 30 percent limitations apply in some cases.
-Exempt Organizations Select Check uses deductibility status codes to identify these limitations.
+Tax Exempt Organization Search uses deductibility status codes to identify these limitations.

 You may deduct a charitable contribution made to, or for the use of, any of the following organizations that otherwise are qualified under section 170(c) of the Internal Revenue Code:

 - A state or United States possession (or political subdivision thereof), or the United States or the District of Columbia, if made exclusively for public purposes;

 - A community chest, corporation, trust, fund, or foundation, organized or created in the United States or its possessions, or under the laws of the United States, any state, the District of Columbia or any possession of the United States, and organized and operated exclusively for charitable, religious, educational, scientific, or literary purposes, or for the prevention of cruelty to children or animals;

 - A church, synagogue, or other religious organization;